 Towards the end of the conflict, the school produced two magazines a year, Spring & Summer combined, Autumn & Winter Terms combined, rather than the normal four.

-Christmas Term 1917 (Mary Alice Douglas)
+Autumn Term 1918 (Mary Alice Douglas)